East Midlands, North East, North West, West Midlands, Yorkshire and the Humber

 , and will assess your Behaviours and Experience.

-Interviews will take place week commencing 29th June 2020.
+The sift will take place during the week commencing Monday, 21st June 2021

 If you have a disability and you need an application form in an alternative format or you would like to know more about our recruitment process, please contact: email@example.com

 Please access the following link for guidance on how to apply and how to complete a Statement of Suitability https://www.civil-service-careers.gov.uk/how-to-apply/